 An increased uroporphyrin level may be a sign of:

 There is little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another, and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight, but may include:

 - Multiple punctures to locate veins

 - Infection (a slight risk any time the skin is broken)

 Chernecky CC, Berger BJ.
 Porphyrins, quantitative - blood.
 In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
-Philadelphia, PA: Elsevier Saunders; 2013:891-892.
+St Louis, MO: Elsevier Saunders; 2013:891-892.

 Fuller SJ, Wiley JS.
 Heme biosynthesis and its disorders: porphyrias and sideroblastic anemias.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 38.